Against Islamic fundamentalism

 Major developments in the twentieth century in their own right impacted the formation and rapid advance of fundamentalism.
-But none has been as determinative as the rise to power of the reactionary mullahs in Iran.
+However, none has been as determinative as the rise to power of the reactionary mullahs in Iran.
 This is particularly the case because the ruling regime in Iran offered, for the first time, a model for fundamentalist groups to follow, the very groups who have now become the source of terrorism and war in the Middle East region and elsewhere.

-Indeed no!
+The answer is no!
 In reality, the crux of the conflict is not between Islam and Christianity.
 Nor is it between Islam and the West, and nor between the Shia and the Sunni.
 The conflict is over freedom versus subjugation and dictatorship, between equality on the one hand and oppression and misogyny on the other.

 Confronting fundamentalism requires a comprehensive solution, including a cultural response.